What are trusts?

 Within this group are:

-- the trust was created after 22 March 2006 under the terms of a will and gives an immediate interest in the income to a beneficiary with strict conditions as to what happens to the property at the end of the interest; or
+- the trust was created after 22 March 2006 under the terms of a will and gives an immediate interest (cannot be replaced by another) in the income to a beneficiary and the trust is neither a bereaved minor’s nor a disabled person’s trust; or

 - the trust is created in the settlor’s lifetime or on death for a disabled person.